jmgilman/std-book/src/devshells/introduction.md

 In the remaining chapters of this book, we're going to begin improving the foundation we laid in the previous chapter.
-We've already gained a lot by integrating `std` into our example Rust project, but there remains much more room for improvement.
+We've already gained a lot by integrating `std` into our example Rust project, but there remains significant room for improvement.

 So far, we've seen that `std` has a lot to offer in terms of bringing